 You should treat any e-mail from a potential client requesting your services to collect any type of debt as a fraudulent scam.
-For instance, some of the e-mails I received an request my services to collect a business debt, money owed for a divorce settlement or anything else someone can think of.
+For instance, some of the e-mails requested my services to collect a business debt, money owed for a divorce settlement, or anything else someone can think of.
 Usually, these e-mails explain that the client is in another country and that the debtor is in my jurisdiction

-The scam is a little more clever than the usual, but it is obvious I will be requested to prepare a release and then send the settlement funds to the “client”.
-Several months later, I will have to replace the funds in my escrow account after I discover that the settlement check was fraudulent.
+The scam is a little more clever than usual, but it is obvious I will be requested to prepare a release and then send the settlement funds to the “client.”
+Several months later, I will have to replace the funds in my escrow account after discovering that the settlement check was fraudulent.

 Not only will I suffer a serious loss, but after the bank pays the money from my escrow account and the fraudulent deposit bounces, I will have an embarrassing shortfall in my escrow account which the bank will have to report to the state.

 Fortunately, I caught on to this scam when they responded to my e-mail.
-Doing a search just now, it appears that other lawyers have not been so fortunate and I found these articles about lawyers who unfortunately fell for similar scams: Article about an Atlanta’s securities lawyer and six other lawyers; Email scam Targets Lawyers with Fraudulent Certified Checks and Wire Transfers.
+Searching just now, it appears that other lawyers have not been so fortunate.
+I found these articles about lawyers who unfortunately fell for similar scams: Atlanta securities lawyer and six other lawyers; Email scam Targets Lawyers with Fraudulent Certified Checks and Wire Transfers.
 These email scams targeted commercial law firms, but these email scams have now been adapted for personal injury lawyers.

 Be very critical of emails you receive and always know the true source of checks you deposit.
 Never rely on your bank to tell you if the check you deposited has cleared.
 Your bank will confirm that a fake check has cleared and that you can safely withdraw the money!
-The bank is only confirming that the funds are available because the bank is loaning you the money.
-The people you speak to at the bank have no idea if the check is fraudulent or not, they only know if the funds are available.
+The bank only confirms that the funds are available because the bank is loaning you the money.
+The people you speak to at the bank have no idea if the check is fraudulent or not.
+They only know if the funds are available.
 If the check is not good, the bank has up to 12 months to get the money back from you!

 Addendum: The day after posting this article, I received the following scam email scam from Avvo: